-Angst?
-What Angst?: What finally stuns Lord Shen at the end is notPo countering cannonfire with kung fu to singlehandedly destroy his fleet, but the fact that Po is neither permanently mired in a Heroic BSOD believing the lie that his parents abandoning him because they hated him, nor charging in a Roaring Rampage of Revenge for the extermination of his people.
+What finally stuns Lord Shen at the end is notPo countering cannonfire with kung fu to singlehandedly destroy his fleet, but the fact that Po is neither permanently mired in a Heroic BSoD believing the lie that his parents abandoned him because they hated him, nor charging in a Roaring Rampage of Revenge for the extermination of his people.

 Played with when the Soothsayer and Shen first meet Po.
 They know that Shen attempted genocide against the Pandas, and assume that the reason that the Panda is here is to a) avenge his family/species, and b) destroy Shen once and for all.
 Both are shocked when they learn that not only had Po never heard of Lord Shen, but had no idea why he should have.
 The look on Shen's face when Po just brushes him off, totally ignoring the well-prepared speech upon their first meeting, is priceless.

-Also a minor one.
-While trying to convince Masters Ox and Croc to escape the prison, Po delivers a Rousing Speech about how they will defeat Shen and destroy his weapon.
+Big-Lipped Alligator Moment: While trying to convince Masters Ox and Croc to escape the prison, Po delivers a Rousing Speech about how they will defeat Shen and destroy his weapon.
 A random prisoner then enthusiastically agrees, but he's never seen again.
 Oddly, he was a boar and had a completely unique character model.
 It turns out that this character was going to be in the movie as a fourth master (alongside Ox, Croc, and Rhino), but was cut for one reason or another and the character model was used in the place of a random criminal.

 Contested Sequel: Opinion is pretty strongly divided - the first movie is generally regarded as having a stronger structure and a classic theme, while supporters of the second point to superior characterization and animation.
 That said, it seems more downplayed than most cases, since fans generally like both films.